October 17 - 19, 2025

 - Afterwards: get together

-- Venues: TAUTES HEIM (address upon registration) and Hufeisensiedlung information station, additional lecture venue if necessary
+- Venues: TAUTES HEIM (address upon registration) and Infostation Hufeisensiedlung (Fritz-Reuter-Allee 44), additional lecture venue if necessary

 Sunday, 19.10.2025: